-Sweet Onion Pie Recipe
+Sweet Onion Pie

-Chock-full of sweet onions, this creamy, quiche-like pie makes a scrumptious addition to a brunch buffet.
-“By using less butter to cook the onions and substituting lighter ingredients, I cut calories and fat from this tasty dish,” says Barbara Reese of Catawissa, Pennsylvania.
+Loaded with sweet onions, this creamy pie makes a scrumptious addition to the brunch buffet.
+By using less butter to cook the onions and substituting lighter ingredients, I cut calories and fat from the tasty dish. —Barbara Reese, Catawissa, Pennsylvania

 - 2 sweet onions, halved and sliced